-Chambers UK 2016 (International Arbitration) “Angeline Welsh is “immensely helpful,” according to clients, due to her “ability to put herself in the client’s situation when problem solving.”
-Her practice is predominantly focused on Central American and Caribbean disputes.”
+Chambers UK 2016 (International Arbitration) “Angeline Welsh is “immensely helpful,” according to clients, due to her “ability to put herself in the client’s situation when problem solving.””

 Chambers UK 2015 (Administrative & Public Law) “Angeline Welsh is an associate with growing expertise in the overlap between international arbitration and domestic public law.
 She has advised on judicial reviews in the Supreme Court and the Privy Council.
 Sources laud her as “a bit of a star.
 She’s a very good litigator with inexhaustible energy.”

 Chambers UK 2014 (International Arbitration) “Her peers describe her as “incredibly bright, razor-sharp, and very knowledgeable about arbitration.””